mhagiwara/biology-study-notes/emperor-of-all-maladies.md

 * Common cancer characteristic: uncontrollable pathological cell division
 * Leukemia ... a malignant proliferation of white cells in blood
 * Chronic leukemia vs acute leukemia (AML and ALL)
+* Sidney Farber, born in Buffalo in 1903, became a full-time pathologist at Children's Hospital in Boston
+* Leukemia possessed a singularly attractive feature: it could be measured.
+Intervention can be evaluated in living patients

+## Chapter 2.
+"A monster more insatiable than the guillotine"

+* The number of hospitals and patients increased dramatically between 1940 and 1960, "victories of postwar medicine" helped, but cancer (the nation's second most common killer by 1926) still remained a black box
+* To cure cancer, doctor only had two options—surgery or radiation
+* In 1937, National Cancer Institute (NCI) was created after President Roosevelt signed an act